Helen Fielding: Bridget Jones

 Fielding's first novel, Cause Celeb, was published in 1994 to great reviews but limited sales.
 She was struggling to make ends meet while working on her second novel, a satire about cultural divides in the Caribbean when she was approached by London's The Independent newspaper to write a column as herself about single life in London.
 Fielding rejected this idea as too embarrassing and exposing, and offered instead to create an imaginary, exaggerated, ironically comic character.

 Writing anonymously, she felt able to be honest about the preoccupations of single women in their thirties.
 The column quickly acquired a following, her identity was revealed and her publishers asked her to replace her novel about the Caribbean by a novel on Bridget Jones's Diary.
 The hardback was published in 1996 to good reviews but modest sales.
-The paperback, published in 1997, went straight to the top of the best-seller chart, stayed there for over six months and went on to become a worldwide best-seller.
+The paperback, published in 1997, went straight to the top of the best-seller chart, stayed there for more than six months and went on to become a worldwide best-seller.

 Fielding continued her columns in The Independent, and then The Daily Telegraph until 1997, publishing a second Bridget novel, The Edge of Reason, in November 1999.
 The film of Bridget Jones's Diary was released in 2001 and its sequel in 2004.
 Fielding contributed the further adventures of Bridget Jones for The Independent from 2005.
 Fielding announced in November 2012 that she was writing a third instalment in the Bridget Jones series.

 Bridget Jones: Mad About the Boy was published in the UK by Jonathan Cape and in the US by Alfred A. Knopf in October 2013.
 It debuted at number one on The Sunday Times bestseller list, and number seven on The New York Times bestseller list.
 By the time the UK paperback was published on 19 June 2014, sales had reached one million copies.
 The novel was shortlisted for the 15th Bollinger Everyman Wodehouse Prize, nominated in the Popular Fiction category of the National Book Award. and has been translated into 32 languages.

-The movies Bridget Jones’s Diary, Bridget Jones: The Edge of Reason and Bridget Jones’s Baby have taken over three quarters of a billion dollars at the box office.
+The films Bridget Jones’s Diary, Bridget Jones: The Edge of Reason and Bridget Jones’s Baby have taken more than three quarters of a billion dollars at the box office.

 Fielding wrote the original screenplays for Bridget Jones’s Diary, Bridget Jones’s Baby and Bridget Jones: Mad About the Boy, further developed by additional writers.
 Bridget Jones Diary was directed by Sharon Maguire, with the screenplay developed by Fielding, Andrew Davies and Richard Curtis.